awesomephant/united-generations-website/news/nine-elms-christmas-2020.md

   image: /assets/uploads/2000x1125px6_web.jpg
   alt: "The Arcadian Gardens: the Stables - Coloured pencil and oil stick on
     digital print (29.7 x 20 cm)"
-introduction: " The United Generations is presented for the first time to the public at the Royal College of Art Graduate Show 2020.
-The ambitious project, outcome of Adalberto Lonardi's thesis, won the RCA School of Architecture Spatial and Social justice prize"
+introduction: The United Generations is presented for the first time to the public at the Royal College of Art Graduate Show 2020.
+The ambitious project, the outcome of Adalberto Lonardi's thesis, won the RCA School of Architecture Spatial and Social justice prize.
 ---
 The United Generations proposes a new fulfilling vision to create a thriving community of all ages and celebrate the advantages of shared resources.
 Integrated solutions like harvesting, renewable energy, local production, and smart homes allow sustainable living to be a seamless part of everyday life.